Blosc/Btune-Genetic-tutorial/README.md

 + Which are the codecs and filters that win for tradeoffs favoring decompression speed?
 Which are the winners for compression ratio?
 + What's the perceived difference when `BTUNE_PERF_MODE` is set to 'COMP' and 'DECOMP' respectively?
 + What happens at extreme values of `BTUNE_TRADEOFF` (0 and 1)?
++ With the best guesses, what is the compression ratio and the decompression speed achieved by the bench without Btune?

 ## Exercise 3: experiment with different parameters in BALANCED performance mode